Anirudh-Reddy06/NKSR-volatility-prediction/README.md

 ## 📝 Description

-4th place solution for predicting implied volatility surfaces in the **NKSR Volatility Curve Hackathon** using high-frequency NIFTY50 options data.
+4th place solution for predicting implied volatility surfaces in the **Volatility Curve Hackathon** hosted by **NK Securities Research**, using high-frequency NIFTY50 options data.
 The goal was to reconstruct the market’s volatility smile by predicting missing implied volatility (IV) values based on anonymized per-second features.

 ---